MrStarbird/LotW-Randomizer/README.md

 *User can choose to randomize what enemies appear in each area.
 The damage these enemies deal do NOT differ (think of it more or less as a sprite swap), though hopefully the option to change damage will be added for later versions).

+NOTE: There is a graphical bug that occurs currently with this option.
+The game is still playable without crashes (so far).
+Look in the Known Bugs section for details.

 Here is what I hope to do in future releases:

 1. Randomize Dungeon Music